 Patryn was formerly Omar Dhanani, a convicted felon who wasarrested in connection with online identity theft ring Shadowcrew.com in October 2004.
 He was 20 at the time.
 Working out of his home in Southern California, he was a moderator on the forum.
 He also offered forum members an electronic money laundering service.
 Send him a Western Union money order and—for a fee of 10% of a transaction—he would filter your money through e-gold accounts.
 E-gold was an early centralized digital currency.
 Dhanani served 18 months in a US prison and was released in 2007.

 After the US deported him back to Canada, Patryn picked up where he left off.
 In April 2008, he founded Midas Gold Exchange.
-He was listed as the company’s sole director under “Omar Patryn,” with a company address in Calgary—although, he was living in Montreal at the time.
-A few months earlier, the digital currency exchange service launched on M-Gold.com (Here is an archive of the site taken in its early days, and here is an archive showing an updated design taken just before things took a dive).
+He was listed as the company’s sole director under “Omar Patryn,” with a company address in Calgary—though he was living in Montreal at the time.
+A few months earlier, the digital currency exchange service launched on M-Gold.com.
+(Here is an archive of the site taken in its early days, and here is an archive showing an updated design taken just before things took a dive).

 In January 5, 2008, the earliest entry on the website reads: